WHY WE EXIT RELATIONSHIPS

 There are a number of reasons you might fear losing yourself in a relationship, such as:

 You have a deep fear of rejection, and you believe you have to give yourself up in order to avoid being rejected.
-You believe that no one will love you if you stay true to yourself.
+If someone wants a close partnership you think you won't be able to live up to their expectations - if they ask for their needs to be met what you hear is your failure and that you will lose yourself in someone else's requirements.
+And you believe that no one will love you if you stay true to yourself.

 Fundamentally, as avoidants we are afraid to be needed.
-We don't want to be relied upon too much and are afraid because we can have trouble always understanding and asserting our own needs and boundaries, so believe it means they will get buried and we lose ourselves.
+We don't want to be relied upon too much.
+We can have trouble always understanding and asserting our own needs and boundaries, so we are afraid it means they may get buried and we lose ourselves.
 We are afraid because we suffer disproportionate guilt that we don't know how to healthily process, making us feel too bad being around people who need us.
-And we are afraid because, with self-esteem problems (even if we come across as outwardly confident), we subconsciously fear we can't live up to meeting our partner's needs so are at risk of abandonment.
+And we are afraid to be known because, with self-esteem problems (even if we come across as outwardly confident), we subconsciously fear we can't live up to meeting our partner's needs so are at risk of abandonment.

 From the root comes the cure: